SilkRose/Pony/archive/blogs/census-consensus.md

 **Written by:** Math Spook

 And we end as we began - with a slice of cake, and Celestia praising a job (mostly) well done.
 See, there was a story arc there.
 Totally mapped and planned out like the Disney Star Wars trilogy.
 Pay no attention to that mare behind the curtain.

+## Early Notes

+Before we get into the stats about the event, I wanted to go over some early notes meadowsys took from the Discord group.

+### initial idea:
+> Twilight goes to Celestia asking if they can do a census.
+She agrees and Twilight and her friends write all the questions. (me and everyone who collab on the story)
+>
+> The survey gets sent out through the mail.
+Because it's not the best not everypony gets every page/section. (explanation for why some chapters have more or less participants.)
+>
+> Each chapter is 1 section written by 1 person, where the characters react to the answers from the survey.

+More info from a later message:
+> every chapter will be a new set of questions' they answer them live on an external site each chapter will have 1 hour for answering then the results get used to make the chapter Also, I should note: this story is going on my account, not Bob's.

+Bob's response:
+> 🫐

+Pretty cool to see that the initial idea remained basically unchanged throughout its development.
+Even the mail bit stayed with the use of time magic.
+We did have mixed author questions, which I see as a plus.

+### Story notes:
+- every hour, a new chapter is published, and a new set of questions is available on the site for answering, with the new chapter every hour responding to the results of the previous results.
+- questions in start are census like, but get more and more random as the story goes on.
+- rig questions if it's funny.
+- last chapter is a recap of all the stats, maybe something like Princess Celestia reading the results as she finds out what ridiculous questions they put in.

+We didn't implement any way to rig questions, other than just not including more than one option, which Math Spook took advantage of.
+The last chapter did have Celestia in it, and she does go over the results, but not the kinds I was thinking about when I wrote that note.

+### Implementation Specific Notes
+- question types supported
+- multiple choice
+- multiple select
+- number select
+- number range
+- scale (1-5, 1-10 etc)
+- date picker
+- date range
+- fimfic auth as registration (everyone who votes has an account based on fimfic account)
+- style it like an actual census form
+- could have "forever questions" (questions people answer, but the results are not shown until the end)
+- comment box, for comments that get shown at the end?
+	- probably needs to be moderated

+We ended up only implementing multiple choice, multi-select, and scale questions.
+Anything else would have been too much, we were already down to the wire as it is.
+The other option didn't have much desire from the writers anyway.

+The "forever questions" never went anywhere, and the comment box turned into the public and private feedback that appeared after taking a survey.

+### Question Ideas
+- Are you friends with Pinkie Pie?
+- Is Rainbow Dash the most awesomest pony ever?
+- Do you think Fluttershy is cute?
+- Is cheese sandwich or pinkie pie the better party pony?
+- (rigged question) fish
+	- note: not actually a question
+- (rigged question) Who is best pony?
+Pinkie Pie
+	- like that one thing Rose made, where no matter what you typed, it'll always type out "Pinkie Pie"

+### Unanswered Questions About the Project
+- How many questions should be in each section?
+- What should happen if nopony answers the survey in the hour long period?
+- how to rig questions implementation wise?